 Many of the PMP® aspirants look at Enterprise Environmental factors and Organization Process Assets as an input to most of the project management processes and many times they get confused about why one thing falls under Enterprise Environmental factor (EEF) and not in Organization process assets (OPA) vice versa.
 Let us begin by understanding the basics and resolve the confusion surrounding EEF and OPA.

-Let’s understand, EEF PMBOK® Guide Fifth Edition defines it as
+Let’s understand, EEF PMBOK® Guide Sixth Edition defines it as

 Enterprise Environmental Factors.